DIY0R/nestjs-rabbitmq/README.md

 - **queue** - An object containing the queue parameters. (optional)
   - **queue** - The name of the queue, which should be unique.
   - **options** - The default queue parameters from `Options.AssertQueue`.
 See [Channel AssertQueue](https://amqp-node.github.io/amqplib/channel_api.html#channel_assertQueue).
-  - **consumOptions** - configure the consumer with a callback that will be invoked with each message.
+  - **consumeOptions** - configure the consumer with a callback that will be invoked with each message.
 See [Channel Consume](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume)
 - **replyTo** - needed for setting up the `replyTo` queue (optional)
   - **queue** - The name of the queue, which should be unique.
   - **options** - The default queue parameters from `Options.AssertQueue`.
 See [Channel AssertQueue](https://amqp-node.github.io/amqplib/channel_api.html#channel_assertQueue).
-  - **consumOptions** - configure the consumer with a callback that will be invoked with each message.
+  - **consumeOptions** - configure the consumer with a callback that will be invoked with each message.
 See [Channel Consume](https://amqp-node.github.io/amqplib/channel_api.html#channel_consume)
   - **errorHandler** (class) - custom error handler for dealing with errors from replies that extends [`RMQErrorHandler`](#throw-error-and-handling).
 - **serviceName** - The name of your service. (optional)
 - **messageTimeout** - The timeout for waiting for a response, with a default value of 40000ms. (optional)